 We believe that every student should get a heart screening.
 We screen our kids eyes and ears.
 Why not their hearts?

 A heart screening, with a physical exam and thorough medical history, is the most effective way of detecting conditions (like Long QT) that can lead to sudden cardiac arrest and death.
-Find a screening near you on our sister site, Screen Across America.
+Find a screening near you.
 For more information about Long QT Syndrome, visit our Best Resources List.